Foxmaster-stuff/Grafana_alloy_loki/Readme.md

 ## Description

-With the use of Grafana to show the data/graphs this will show howto use alloy and loki.
+With the use of Grafana to show data/graphs.

 ## Getting Started
 I use Ubuntu 24.04 in this example and all snippets below will be based on Ubuntu.